Siphon: Automatic intermittent siphon

 Siphons are sometimes employed as automatic machines, in situations where it is desirable to turn a continuous trickling flow or an irregular small surge flow into a large surge volume.
 A common example of this is a public restroom with urinals regularly flushed by an automatic siphon in a small water tank overhead.
 When the container is filled, all the stored liquid is released, emerging as a large surge volume that then resets and fills again.
 One way to do this intermittent action involves complex machinery such as floats, chains, levers, and valves, but these can corrode, wear out, or jam over time.
 An alternate method is with rigid pipes and chambers, using only the water itself in a siphon as the operating mechanism.

 A siphon used in an automatic unattended device needs to be able to function reliably without failure.
 This is different from the common demonstration self-starting siphons in that there are ways the siphon can fail to function which require manual intervention to return to normal surge flow operation.
 A video demonstration of a self-starting siphon can be found here, courtesy of The Curiosity Show.

 The most common failure is for the liquid to dribble out slowly, matching the rate that the container is filling, and the siphon enters an undesired steady-state condition.
 Preventing dribbling typically involves pneumatic principles to trap one or more large air bubbles in various pipes, which are sealed by water traps.
-This method can fail if it can't start working intermittently without water already present in parts of the mechanism, and which will not be filled if the mechanism starts from a dry state.
+This method can fail if it cannot start working intermittently without water already present in parts of the mechanism, and which will not be filled if the mechanism starts from a dry state.